 Days

 The Hebrew word for "day" is יוֹם [yom].
-This word refers to the common, 24-hour day.
-Although most of the world begins a new day at midnight, Scripture reveals that each day begins at evening:
+This word refers to the typical 24-hour day.
+Although most of the world begins a new day at midnight, Scripture reveals that each day starts at evening:

 G-d called the light day, and the darkness He called night.
 And there was evening and there was morning, one day.
 (Genesis 1:5)

-This is consistent with the remainder of Scripture in which we find many examples of items or people becoming and remaining unclean for the remainder of the day "until evening".
-This is because "at the evening" (at or slightly after sunset) a new day has begun.
+This is consistent with the remainder of Scripture in which we find many examples of items or people becoming and remaining unclean for the rest of the day "until evening".
+This is because "at the evening" (at or slightly after sunset), a new day has begun.
 G-d established this pattern during the first day of Creation.

 Weeks

-In Western, English-speaking cultures we call these days Sunday, Monday, Tuesday, Wednesday, Thursday, Friday, and Saturday.
+In Western, English-speaking cultures, we call these days Sunday, Monday, Tuesday, Wednesday, Thursday, Friday, and Saturday.
 These names did not originate from Scripture.
-Instead, the Bible always refers the days of the week in ordinal (numeric order) fashion:
+Instead, the Bible always refers to the days of the week in ordinal (numeric order) fashion:

 יוֹם ראשׁוֹן yom rishon 1st day